michaellee/old-michaelsoolee.com/_posts/2014-07-01-kelli-anderson.md

 The amount I learn from just diving into building an actual app is exponential.
 If you're trying to learn to program, I can't recommend enough a head-first approach.

-Check out Kelli's interview on _The Great Discontent_ and check out Kelli's work in Tinybop's _The Human Body_ app.
+Check out Kelli's interview on _The Great Discontent_ and check out Kelli's work in <a href="https://itunes.apple.com/us/app/the-human-body-by-tinybop/id682046579?mt=8&uo=4&at=11l9EG">Tinybop's _The Human Body_ app</a>.